Metal transporter CNNM3: PRL-2/CNNM3 complex

-Transcriptional regulation of CNNM3 by PDK2 in lung adenocarcinoma
+Regulation in lung adenocarcinoma

 Lung cancer is one of the most common malignant tumours and a leading cause of mortality in humans.
 Lung cancer is the most common cause of cancer-related death among men and the second most common cancer-related death among women worldwide.
 Nowadays, current treatments against lung cancer involve major remove surgery, followed by radio and chemotherapy.
 However, the survival for patients with this disease is really poor.
 The most important reason for this fact is that this carcer can become resistant to Cisplatin, which is an important chemotherapy medication that disrupts the structure and function of DNA.

 Some studies have revealed that the expression of Pyrubate dehydrogenase kinase (PDK), which is an enzymatic regulator in some metabolic processes as glycolysis and oxidative phosphorilation, is increased in some tumors in colon or lung cancer.
 PDK2, has been identified as the most important encoding gene for the Cistaplin resistance in lung adenocarcinoma.
 The expression of this gene is dramatically elevated in high-grade lung adenocarcinoma and could be conversely correlated to the poor prognosis.

 Moreover, it has been prove that CNNM3 is one of the most correlated genes to PDK2 in lung adenocarcinoma.
 PDK2 regulates the activity of the CNNM3 promoter in lung adenocarcinoma and this cell signalling pathway was essential for tumour proliferation and Cisplatin-resistance in lung adenocarcinoma cells, indicating that PDK2/CNNM3 signalling pathway may be a potential therapeutic target for Cisplatin-resistant lung adenocarcinoma.

 However, it is still unknown if there are other transcription factors involving all this process.